 Make your workplace a lot more fun by gathering your team together for a 30-minute brainstorming session, then voting and Implementing 3-4 fun new ideas.

-The most successful leaders in the world unleash the energy and creative power of their employees not by mastering employee engagement best practices, staff retention strategies or employee recognition ideas, but by honoring those five key drivers.
+The most successful leaders in the world unleash the energy and creative power of their employees not by mastering employee engagement best practices, staff retention strategies or employee recognition ideas, but by honoring those five key drivers of engagement.
 They know that what really motivates and engages their employees – once their basic financial needs have been met – is their desire to grow and develop as human beings, connect and collaborate with others, and contribute something to a worthy cause- all while having fun.